tedbrandston/meal-planning/content/recipes/Whole_Wheat_Sourdough_Bread.md

 [Sourdough Baking Worksheet 2024-09-18](https://docs.google.com/document/d/1SVe21uZ4d-Yl_8PNx79JwPTey1loYu8hj6hoi-iQXNQ/edit)

 For next time:
 The tops keep coming out sort of dimpled/collapsed during initial baking with the lid.
 This might be due to overproofing, hitting the lid, the water I'm adding weakening things, or insufficient gluten development.
+Actually, it was most extreme when I used a bowl of hot water in the oven to accelerate proofing -- it looks like maybe the top proofed more than the bottom?
+* first try: don't do the accelerated proofing, or figure out a way that won't have the same stratification.
-* first try: Skip the water, see if that makes any difference.
+* also try: Skip the water, see if that makes any difference.
 It'll be nice to remove a step.
-* then: try baking without the lid
+* also try: try baking without the lid